Buzze11/ioBroker.atlas-scientific-ezo-i2c/README.md

 ### Pump States with include State change detection
 For EZO Pumps the following states are listening for changes:
 * **"Continous_dispense"** -> If set to true the pump will jump into continous dispense mode with 105ml/min (reverse switch considered).
 If set to false the pump will stop dispensing.
 * **"Dose_over_time"** -> Format: commaseparated values ml,duration in min -> Dispenses the given volume over the given minutes. ml for volume and duration in minutes.
-Negative amounts will run the pump in reverse
+Negative amounts will run the pump in reverse.
+The state will be cleared automatically after the command has been executed.
 * **"Dispense_volume"** -> Dispenses the given volume(ml).
-Negative amounts will run the pump in reverse
+Negative amounts will run the pump in reverse.
+The state will be cleared automatically after the command has been executed.
 * **"Constant_flow_rate"** -> Format: commaseparated values ml per min,duration -> Dispenses constantly the given volume/min over the given duration in minutes. ml for volume/min and duration in minutes.
-Negative amounts will run the pump in reverse
+Negative amounts will run the pump in reverse.
+The state will be cleared automatically after the command has been executed.
+* **"Pause_Pump"** -> If set to true the pump will be paused.
+Unpause is done on next dispense action.

 ## Visualization example with Grafana Dashboard